99Mariana/DockWinMonitor/README.md

        └── webhook_server.py
    ```

-4. Open the Command Prompt and navigate to the project directory using:
+4. Open the Command Prompt and navigate to the project directory.

    ```
    cd <monitoring-windows>